j-csy/azure-docs/articles/logic-apps/connect-virtual-network-vnet-isolated-environment.md

     **Name**: <*route-name*><br>
     **Address prefix**: 0.0.0.0/0<br>
     **Next hop**: Internet

+    For more information about this route, see [0.0.0.0/0 address prefix](../virtual-network/virtual-networks-udr-overview.md#default-route).

    * If you use a [network virtual appliance (NVA)](../virtual-network/virtual-networks-udr-overview.md#user-defined), make sure that you don't enable TLS/SSL termination or change the outbound TLS/SSL traffic.
 Also, make sure that you don't enable inspection for traffic that originates from your ISE's subnet.
 For more information, see [Virtual network traffic routing](../virtual-network/virtual-networks-udr-overview.md).